el634dev/React-Cryptocurrency-API/README.md

 # React-Cryptocurrency-API
+Licensed Under MIT - just say where you got it from
 # Getting Started with React Crypto App

 This project was created using Javascript, React Hooks, CSS3 and Axios.